Sagar2366/docker-interview-questions/DOCKER_INTERVIEW_QUESTIONS.md

 docker-compose up -d
 ```

-## 2. Explain the structure of a docker-compose.yml file.
+## 2. Explain the structure and key sections of a docker-compose.yml file.

 ### Answer: